AliceQuen/AliceQuen/README.md

 - 👋 Hi, I’m @AliceQuen
 - 👀 I’m interested in ...High Energy Physics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Electromagnetic Mechanics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Scattering Tomography
-- 📫 How to reach me ...
+- 📫 How to reach me ...Please send emails to qjk21@mails.tsinghua.edu.cn

 <!---
 AliceQuen/AliceQuen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.